Hitting the water hurt.

-The pressure of water closing around her, the impact of it hitting the bottoms of her feet, her muscles tensing and locking at the numbing cold of it— it was too much.
-Her limbs dragged and her heart beat in her ears as she swam to the surface, swam on and on until she thought she’d never breathe again.
+The pressure of it closing around Maebhe, the impact of it striking the bottoms of her feet, her muscles tensing and locking at the numbing cold of it— it was too much.
+Her limbs dragged and her heart beat in her ears as she swam toward the surface, swam on and on until she thought she’d never breathe again.
 She’d die here, so close to freedom but stuck in Unity’s shadow.

-She broke the surface of the water with a gasp only for the waves to push her back down again.
+She broke the surface of the water only for the waves to push her back down again.
 When she surfaced a second time, she only managed a few great, heaving breaths before she realized she didn’t see Roman.
 She turned, looking for him among the foamy waves.
 Had he not jumped?
 Was he still up there?
-Had that marionite woman gotten him?
+Had that marionite Enforcer gotten him?

-Maebhe spun to see Drys perched on a flat rock about thirty feet away, their hand outstretched toward her.
-Before she could swim that way, Roman finally surfaced in the space between them, gasping and panting.
+Maebhe spotted Drys on a flat rock about thirty feet away, their hand outstretched toward her.
+Before she could start swimming that way, Roman surfaced in the space between them, gasping and panting.

 “Roman!”
 Maebhe yelled, pointing toward Drys when he whirled to look at her with wide eyes.
 “Get to the rock!”